cljoly/telescope-repo.nvim/README.md

 ![Neovim version](https://img.shields.io/badge/Neovim-0.5-57A143?style=flat&logo=neovim)

-`telescope-repo` is an extension for [telescope.nvim][] that searches the filesystem for git (or other SCM[^1]) repositories.
+`telescope-repo` is an extension for [telescope.nvim][] that searches the filesystem for *git* (or other SCM[^1], like *Pijul*, *Mercurial*…) repositories.
 It does not require any setup: the list of repositories is built on the fly over your whole `$HOME`, you don’t need to manually add projects or open some folders to populate this list, as opposed to [telescope-project.nvim](https://github.com/nvim-telescope/telescope-project.nvim) or [project.nvim](https://github.com/ahmedkhalf/project.nvim).

 <!-- remove -->
 [![Finding the repositories with “telescope” in their name, with the README in the panel on the top](https://asciinema.org/a/431528.svg)](https://asciinema.org/a/431528)